maelingmak/apache/README.md

 		i.
 Is there a country/OS/browser correlation to this?<br>
 	i How many bots try to push info & how many try to get info?<br>
 		i This tells us which kid of bot it is<br>
+We have to do the above from a database so that we can combine the searches (URL + Response code + country), since they will be in 2 different tables.<br>

 7. Visualizations
 	a.
 Donut chart of most common URL requests<br>
 	b.
 Pie chart of host response codes<br>